katbdesrosiers/pong-game/README.md

 While learning the basics of Unity, I decided to put my skills to the test and create Pong.
 This project uses Unity 2D, C# Scripts and TextMeshPro.

 ### Features:

 - Colour-changing scores depending on which player is winning
 - 2-player gameplay with W/S and Up/Down keys
 - 7 point maximum, afterwhich gameplay ends with option to restart

+### Instructions:

+To run, the "Pong" folder should be downloaded, and the PongGame.exe can be run.